Experience the wonders of Kakadu

 East Alligator River

 Not far from Ubirr runs the East Alligator River, the border between Kakadu and Arnhem Land.
 Ginga, the Estuarine Crocodile is often seen in the river and many interesting birds inhabit the forest along its banks.
-A cool drink and morning tea on the river bank will refresh you before we move south again.
+A cool drink on the river bank will refresh you before we move south again.

 Bowali Visitor Centre

 Our next stop will be at the Bowali Visitor Centre where you can learn more about the vast lands of Kakadu and how they are jointly managed by the Traditional Owners in partnership with the Australian Government.
 You will also have time to visit the Marrawuddi Gallery where there is a range of local art work for sale along with books and photographs of the region.
-After this, we will return you to your accommodation.

 Tours run in the dry-season from May to October.
 The duration of the tour is around 6 hours and we can accommodate 12 passengers at a time.